 For example, if Vertical, Region, and Sales Rep attributes are included in the report, the above metric ranks metric values sequentially by Region and Sales Rep, but not by Vertical.

-Notice that if we remove Vertical from the report (from HOW), the ranking of Amount Won remains the same as before because the WITHIN ALL clause omits Vertical from the rankings.
+Notice that if we remove Vertical from the insight, the ranking of Amount Won remains the same as before because the WITHIN ALL clause omits Vertical from the rankings.

 WITHIN (ALL OTHER EXCEPT ATTRIBUTE)

 Ranks metric values within one or more subgroups defined by the attribute specified in the metric (or any other attributes in the same dataset as the attribute specified in the metric), but overrides all other report attributes.

 SELECT RANK (AMOUNT_WON) DESC WITHIN (ALL OTHER EXCEPT Vertical)

 If Vertical and Region attributes are included in the report, the above metric ranks Amount Won sequentially by Vertical, but not by Region.